klaus-kramer/agent-minimal/README.md

 Linux - `make` (or `ninja`), `pkg-config`, `libcurl` (for web tools)

 ## Tested With
 create models directory and download model.
-Developed and tested against gemma4-12B.
+Developed and tested against:
+gemma4-12B
+qwen3.8 27b
 Other models may work but are used without guarantees – template detection heuristics may not cover all formats.

 ## links:
 my new ai Grimmelshausen https://huggingface.co/Klaus-Kramer/Grimmelshausen
 my tool Vigil-Fluminis for Windows-security https://github.com/klaus-kramer/Vigil-Fluminis

+##changes:
+new command /think
+new tested with qwen3.8 27b